yukiito/yukiito.github.io/_pages/about.md

 <br clear="right"/>
 <br> My research interests lie in industrial organization, with a focus on auctions, healthcare markets, and financial markets.
 <br>
-<br> I will be joining the Department of Economics at Indiana University, Bloomington in Fall 2025.
+<br> I will be joining the Department of Economics at Indiana University, Bloomington as an Assistant Professor in Fall 2025.

 ## Working Papers